10 smartest ways to use your tax refund! Here’s how to budget your tax refund so you can stretch it and really improve your financial situation.

 6. Invest in yourself

-If there is a class you could take or skill you could learn that would allow you to make more money at your job, consider using your refund to bankroll it.
+Is there a class you could take or skill you could learn that would allow you to make more money at your job?

 The key here is to think it through, and only invest in something you truly believe could improve your life.